skilled-reflection/skilled-reflection.github.io/every_session.md

 Save and revisit them.
 The exercise is designed so that you could repeat the entire process on the same document.

 ## my first virtual exercise
-If you can't wait for a session, feel free to email us for a conversation, or jump over to [250 words](250words.md) to try one at home.
+If you can't wait for a session, feel free to email us for a conversation, or jump over to ["Self 250"](self250.md) to try one at home.